osrf/gazebo_tutorials/haptix_comm/tutorial.md

 appropriate name for your project, for example `MyBasicController`.
 Click `OK`, and then, click on `Finish`.

-Replace the source code from your current project by our basic controller.
+Replace the source code from your current project with our basic controller.
 Copy the code from [here](http://bitbucket.org/osrf/gazebo_tutorials/raw/default/haptix_comm/files/hx_controller.c) and paste it in your current project.

 Add the following line at the begginning of your source code: